18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-This mid-elevation sector of the national park has a very different flavour from the higher Ruhija section.
-Some of our targets during our full day of birding the park’s trail system include Bar-tailed Trogon, White-bellied Crested Flycatcher, Winlock’s Honeyguide, Black-billed Weaver, Sooty Flycatcher, and many species of starlings, sunbirds, and Greenbul.
-This is one of the best sites for the recently described Willard’s Sooty Boubou, which has pale blue eyes, unlike the more common and widespread Mountain Sooty Boubou.
+This mid-elevation sector of Bwindi Impenetrable Forest National Park has a very different flavour from the higher Ruhija section.
+Amongst the many possibilities during our full day of birding the park’s trail system are Bar-tailed Trogon, White-bellied Crested Flycatcher, Winlock’s Honeyguide, Black-billed Weaver, Sooty Flycatcher and many species of starlings, sunbirds and Greenbul.
+It is also one of the best sites for the recently described Willard’s Sooty Boubou which has pale blue eyes in contrast with the more common and more widely distributed Mountain Sooty Boubou.

 Accommodation Options: